russloewe/LoeweTechLogger/README.md

 ## Install

 add:

          path('logger/', include('logger.urls')),

 to urls.py in app folder.

 add:

         ./loewelogger.conf

 to site-enabled apache2 folder.
 See comments in the logger for apach2 dependecies, but in short, install wsgi_mod with a2enmod

+add:

+        ./logger
-    add ./logger to a Django root folder.
+to a Django root folder.

 see:

         https://docs.djangoproject.com/en/3.0/intro/install/#

 on how to get a Django web app installed.

 ## Dependencies